pysal/pysal/pysal/contrib/spint/README.md

 - doubly-constrained model

-Calibration is carried out using maximum likelihood estimation routine outline in (Fotheringham and O’Kelly, 1989; Willimans and Fotheringham, 1984).
+Calibration is carried out using maximum likelihood estimation routines outlined in (Fotheringham and O’Kelly, 1989; Willimans and Fotheringham, 1984).
 Optimization is achieved using scipy.optimize.fsolve().
 Overall, the package is currently dependent upon numpy, spicy, and pandas.

 Fotheringham, A. S. and O'Kelly, M. E. (1989).
 Spatial Interaction Models: Formulations and Applications.
 London: Kluwer Academic Publishers.